msaadsohail07-Certified/knowledge-chatbot-Saad./README.md

-# Knowledge Chatbot - Saad (CCP Project)
+# PDC Knowledge Chatbot — By Saad (CCP Project)

-This project is a Retrieval-Augmented Generation (RAG) based chatbot that retrieves information from a custom knowledge base and generates accurate answers.
-It was developed as part of the Complex Computing Problem (CCP) course.
+This project is a RAG-based chatbot for Parallel and Distributed Computing (PDC) topics.
+Built using TF-IDF retrieval and Google Gemini AI.

 ## Live Demo
 👉 [Click here to try the chatbot](https://knowledge-chatbot-saad-zflnfuzqmvtquajdp2jzhu.streamlit.app/)